 High Altitude Detonation Effects and Data - There are relatively few high altitude-controlled detonations to cross check.
 While there is a wide variety of re-entry vehicles and hypersonic vehicle tests, the local energy depositions are far from the regime of interest to us.
 The general question that arises is "what is the effect of the altitude of the energy deposition on the ground effect of the shock wave"?
 Clearly, in the limit of detonation in a vacuum, there will no zero ground shock wave from direct coupling.
 If we look at the mean free path length (MFP) for atmospheric molecular collisions, we gain some insight into the general physics of the problem.
-For example at sea level the MFP ~0.1 micron, at 30 km MFP ~ 10 microns, at 50km MFP ~ 0.2mm at 100km MFP ~ 0.3m while at the altitude of the ISS (~ 400 km) the MFP ~ 60km.
+For example at sea level the MFP ~0.1 micron, at 30 km MFP ~ 10 microns, at 50 km MFP ~ 0.2mm at 100 km MFP ~ 0.3m while at the altitude of the ISS (~ 400 km) the MFP ~ 60 km.
 The MFP is relevant to the "tamping" efficiency for blast coupling to air.
 This is discussed in greater detail later in this paper when we analyze the ablation and energy deposition for hypersonic entry relevant to bolides.
-The details of the energy injection mechanisms become important in understanding how the energy will be coupled to the atmosphere.
+The details of the atmosphere.
 In the case of a hypersonic bolide the coupling to primarily through mechanical interaction between the bolide and the atmosphere whereas in a nuclear weapon there are long range and highly energetic processes from high energy photons (gamma) and from energetic neutrons both of which have long range interaction MFP's particularly in a low-density atmosphere at high altitude.